zerustech/http-cache-tutorial/README.md

 # HTTP Cache Tutorial #
 This project is a tutorial for HTTP/1.1 caching mechanism and Varnish cache server.
 It covers some common topics, best practices, issues, and tricks about HTTP/1.1 caching and Varnish by test cases—each test case consists of a `vcl` file, one or more php files, a `test.sh` file for running the test case, and other related files.

 Each test case addresses and resolves a specific problem and it has been created to be as simple as possible, so that you can concentrate on the most important part of the solution.

+Bascially, test cases are organized into two big categories: HTTP and Varnish test cases.

+The HTTP test cases are intended for implementing and explaining scenarios/algorithms in RFC specifications of caching machanism, including [RFC7232][5], [RFC7233][6], and [RFC7234][7].

+Varnish is used as the cache implementation for all test cases, because it is widely used by other professionals and is also our first choice for caching solution in our web projects.
+Unfortunately, it does not conform to all RFC specifications, such as it ignores all request `Cache-Control` directives as well as the `Pragma: no-cache` header field by default; it does not support multiple byte ranges in range request; it does not conform to the algorithm, recommended by RFC, when generating a heuristic freshness lifetime.
+In other to present those scenarios that are not supported by Varnish by default, we developed a custom `vcl` file for each such test case.

+The Varnish test cases are intended for presenting common best practices of Varnish, such as banning objects by tags, restarting a request, content negotiation with `Vary` header field, cookie manipulation, and user context hash.

+We will add more test cases in the future, when new scenarios or best practices are available.

 ::: info-box note

 This tutorial is based on HTTP/1.1 and Varnish 5.0, both are the latest release at the time of documentation.

 The `netcat` or `nc` is needed to run the test cases.
 You also need update file `/etc/hosts` (please refer to the test cases for details).